duhrer/duhrer.github.io/_posts/projects/2025-03-24-settling-into-linux.md

 1. I want to play a game that isn't supported elsewhere.
 2. I fix my Mom's computer.
-3. I need to figure out why my code doesn't work for a friend on Windows.
+3. I need to figure out why my code doesn't work for a friend running Windows.

 With OS X and Windows off the list, that just leaves Linux.
 I've gone through phases of running Linux desktops over the years, from the